By Rachel Lankester, Mutton Club Editor

 Top tips for cycling

-So what are our top tips for getting out and about on two wheels as a slightly older cyclist?
+So what are my top tips for getting out and about on two wheels as a slightly older cyclist?

 - If you’re going to cycle in a city or town and you’re new to cycling, you’d be well advised to get some training.
 Many local councils now have cycle training available and it’s often free.

 - If trainers say it’s personal choice whether to wear a helmet or not, for goodness sake make the choice to wear one.
-This is what happens to a helmet on impact – better the helmet than your head eh?
-The owner of the helmet survived by the way.
+A helmet will significantly improve your chances of survival in the event of a collision.

 - Next, make sure your bike is roadworthy.
 If your bike isn’t new and already checked out by the shop where you bought it, get a service at the local bike shop just to be sure it’s in road-worthy condition – and do this once a year if you’re cycling regularly.